Randolfe Rodrigues

 Randolph Frederich Rodrigues Alves (/pt-BR/; born 6 November 1972) is a Brazilian journalist and politician.
 Since 2011, Rodrigues serves as a Senator for the state of Amapá, was the most voted in the state's history in the 2010 Elections.

 He was opposed to Dilma Rousseff's impeachment process and defended that Vice-President Michel Temer would also have to be removed should it pass, proposing new presidential elections.
-In the 2018 elections, he was re-elected senator, and become the leader of the opposition to the Bolsonaro government that lasted from 2019 to 2022.
+In the 2018 elections, he was re-elected senator, and became the leader of the opposition to the Bolsonaro government that lasted from 2019 to 2022.